Yitro: The Sabbath

-Exodus 20:8–11 refers to the Sabbath.
-Commentators note that the Hebrew Bible repeats the commandment to observe the Sabbath 12 times.
+Exodus 20:8–11 refers to the Biblical Sabbath, which known as Shabbat in Rabbinic Judaism.
+Abraham Millgram notes that the Hebrew Bible repeats the commandment to observe the Sabbath 12 times.
 Genesis 2:1–3 reports that on the seventh day of Creation, God finished God's work, rested, and blessed and hallowed the seventh day.

 The Sabbath is one of the Ten Commandments.
-Exodus 20:8–11 commands that one remember the Sabbath day, keep it holy, and not do any manner of work or cause anyone under one's control to work, for in six days God made heaven and earth and rested on the seventh day, blessed the Sabbath, and hallowed it.
-Deuteronomy 5:12–15 commands that one observe the Sabbath day, keep it holy, and not do any manner of work or cause anyone under one's control to work—so that one's subordinates might also rest—and remember that the Israelites were servants in the land of Egypt, and God brought them out with a mighty hand and by an outstretched arm.
+God, in Exodus 20:8–11, commands the Israelites to remember the sabbath day, to keep it holy, and not do any manner of work or cause anyone under one's control to work, "for in six days God made heaven and earth and sea," and rested on the seventh day, blessed the Sabbath, and hallowed it.
+In Deuteronomy 5:12–15, God is again recorded commanding the Israelites to observe the Sabbath day, keep it holy, and forgo any manner of work (or causing other humans or animals in Israelites' household to work)—the intent being for the Israelites to remember that they were previously slaves in Egypt, and God brought them out "with a strong hand and an outstretched arm".

-In the incident of the manna in Exodus 16:22–30, Moses told the Israelites that the Sabbath is a solemn rest day; prior to the Sabbath one should cook what one would cook and lay up food for the Sabbath.
-And God told Moses to let no one go out of one's place on the seventh day.
+During the incident of the manna in Exodus 16:22–30, Moses told the Israelites that the Sabbath should be a solemn rest day; before the Sabbath, they should complete their meal preparations and lay up food to last through the day.
+Additionally, God told Moses to let no one leave their home on the seventh day.

-In Exodus 31:12–17, just before giving Moses the second Tablets of Stone, God commanded that the Israelites keep and observe the Sabbath throughout their generations, as a sign between God and the children of Israel forever, for in six days God made heaven and earth, and on the seventh day God rested.
+In Exodus 31:12–17, just before giving Moses the second Tablets of Stone, God commanded that the Israelites keep and observe the Sabbath throughout the ages as an eternal sign between them and God, "for in six days God made heaven and earth, and on the seventh day, God rested".